1,000+ Opportunities

 Describe education and outreach component

-Based on current listing details, eligibility includes: Cities, counties, county conservation boards, Soil and Water Conservation Districts, government units, nonprofit organizations, public water supply utilities, or watershed management organizations in Iowa.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Cities, counties, county conservation boards, Soil and Water Conservation Districts, government units, nonprofit organizations, public water supply utilities, or watershed management organizations in Iowa.
+Confirm the full requirements in the official notice before applying.